Deligne's conjecture and mirror symmetry: An example for Deligne's Conjecture

-which is the same for both $k=1$ and $k=2$.
-Moreover, $a_p$ is the $p$-th coefficient of the $q$-expansion of a weight-2 modular form $f_2$ for the modular group $\Gamma_0(14)$, which is designated as \textbf{14.2.a.a} in LMFDB.
-While $b_p$ is the $p$-th coefficient of the $q$-expansion of a weight-4 modular form $f_4$ also for the modular group $\Gamma_0(14)$, which is designated as \textbf{14.4.a.a} in LMFDB.
-This has been numerically checked by them for small prime numbers \cite{Candelas}.
-Hence the $L$-function of the pure motive $h^3(\mathscr{X}_{k,-1/7})$ is given by
+Here $a_p$ is the $p$-th coefficient of the $q$-expansion of a weight-2 modular form $f_2$ for the modular group $\Gamma_0(14)$, which is labeled as \textbf{14.2.a.a} in LMFDB.
+While $b_p$ is the $p$-th coefficient of the $q$-expansion of a weight-4 modular form $f_4$ also for $\Gamma_0(14)$, which is labeled as \textbf{14.4.a.a} in LMFDB.
+Notice that this property has only been numerically checked by them for small prime numbers \cite{Candelas}.
+Hence the $L$-function of the pure motive $h^3(\mathscr{X}_{-1/7})$ should be